 Join our Team!

 Are you passionate about science?
 Do you want to help kids learn to love it too?
-If you have an undergraduate degree in a STEM (science, technology, engineering and math) field and have, or are pursuing, an advanced degree in STEM, apply to become a Science from Scientists instructor.
+If you have an undergraduate degree in a STEM (science, technology, engineering and math) field and have, or be pursuing, an advanced degree in a STEM or Education field or have equivalent industry experience, apply to become a Science from Scientists instructor.
 New hires receive training from existing instructors before leading classes on their own, therefore teaching experience—while an advantage—is not required.
-To apply, please email your resume or CV and cover letter including location you are interested in (Greater Boston, Worcester, Greater San Francisco Bay area or the Twin Cities area) to firstname.lastname@example.org.
+To apply, please click on the green button and fill out the application form before emailing your resume to firstname.lastname@example.org.

 Due to the resources invested in training, and need for continuity in program delivery, candidates must be able to commit to teaching for at least one full school year.
 The full year may consist of either the fall and spring semesters of the same academic year, or spring of one year and fall of the following year.

 Science from Scientists (SfS) has an exciting job opening for a Development Officer in the Bedford, MA office.
 The Development Officer is a dynamic position with a primary focus in philanthropy, but with many opportunities for professional development in areas tangential to fundraising (e.g. business development, customer service, program management, program evaluation, governance relations, etc.) To learn more about this position, click here.
 To apply, please send a cover letter, resume and 1-2 page writing sample (sample grant proposal, or sample related to development/marketing) to email@example.com.
 Please include “MA Development Officer” in the subject line.
 Accepting applications until position is filled, with an immediate start date upon hire.

 If you are thinking about joining our team, learn more about the scientists that we hire.